 Patients typically experience a dull ache that may increase to a sharper pain with certain movements or activities.
 Pain tends to be focused deep in the shoulder, however may occasionally be experienced in the upper arm, upper back and neck and you may also experience stiffness in each of these regions.

 Patients also typically experience stiffness and significantly reduced range of movement of the shoulder, particularly with motions required for grooming, performing overhead activities, dressing, and reaching behind the back or for the seatbelt.
 You may also experience pain at night or upon waking in the morning.

 As the condition progresses, it often presents three distinct phases.
 They are inflammatory phase, stiffness phase, then a resolution or 'thawing' phase.
 Each phase may last for months, and studies have shown complete resolution can take 8-40 months.

-Treatment consists of many options, the first being a tailored physiotherapy regime.
+Treatment consists of many options, the first being a tailored regime of physio for frozen shoulder.
 This involves specific stretching exercises initially, and the graduated strengthening of the shoulder muscles.
 Our Melbourne Sports Physiotherapists also provide expert hands-on manual treatments for soft tissue mobilisation to complement the exercise program.
-If you are not improving, your Physiotherapist may refer you to a shoulder orthopaedic specialist, for their opinion.
+If you are not improving, your physiotherapist may refer you to a shoulder orthopaedic specialist, for their opinion.
 They may offer:

 Hydrodilitation Injection ( to stretch the joint capsule and calm the inflammation with cortisone)